Cordillera Oriental (Colombia): Formation

+The subduction process has led to volcanic activity, earthquakes, and the creation of the Cordillera Oriental's complex geological structure.

 Geography

 The western part of the Cordillera Oriental belongs to the Magdalena River basin, while the eastern part includes the river basins of the Amazon River, Orinoco River, and Catatumbo River.
 Within it, the Altiplano Cundiboyacense and the Sierra Nevada del Cocuy (with the only snowy peaks in this mountain range) stand out.
 The mountain range contains the most páramos in the world.

 The Cordillera Oriental montane forests ecoregion covers the eastern slopes of the cordillera and its northern end.
 The Magdalena Valley montane forests cover the western slopes.
 The Northern Andean páramo covers the highest elevations.